Keyboard shortcuts

 The faucet CLI

-cargo install faucet-cli
+cargo install faucet-cli # the default feature set

 This gives you a faucet binary with every first-party connector compiled in, so it can run any of the published example configs out of the box.